Comparison of Four Space Propulsion Methods for Reducing Transfer Times of Crewed Mars Mission: Selected Propulsion Technologies

 \section{Selected Propulsion Technologies}

-Many concepts for manned missions to Mars resort to chemical propulsion or nuclear thermal systems, but do not include the most advanced types of propulsion systems, including new chemical engines~\cite{Sutton2001,Kemble2006,Turner2008,Vulpetti2008,Czysz2009}.
-We have selected four examples of state of the art or advanced propulsion technologies, and evaluate their potential to reduce the duration of human Mars missions (similar to the DRA 5.0 architecture), respecting a reasonable criteria for the total mass of the mission ($\leq2,500\,\unit{t}$).
+Many concepts for crewed missions to Mars resort to chemical propulsion or nuclear thermal systems but do not include the most advanced types of propulsion systems, including new chemical engines~\citep{Kemble2006,Turner2008,Vulpetti2008}.
+We have selected four examples of state of the art or advanced propulsion technologies and evaluate their potential to reduce the duration of human Mars missions (similar to the DRA 5.0 architecture), respecting a reasonable criteria for the total mass of the mission of less than \SI{2500}{\tonne}.

 The selected propulsion systems exhibit high specific impulse ($I_{sp}$), high thrust ($F_T$) and high thrust-to-weight ratio ($F_T/w$) among the numerous technologies available in the literature.
 We have considered propulsion technologies currently being tested or with flight proven capabilities.
-In addition, one propulsion system was examined that is an exception to this latter premise, the PEMT, presented by Carlo Rubbia~\cite{Rubbia2002}.
-For a broader discussion of propulsion systems, including a putative gravity control, the reader is referred to references~\cite{Turner2008,Bertolami2002,Tajmar2004,Bertolami2006,Sankaran2004}.
+In addition, one propulsion system was examined that is an exception to this latter premise, the PEMT, presented by Carlo Rubbia~\citep{Rubbia2002}.
+For a broader discussion of propulsion systems, including a putative gravity control, the reader is referred to references~\citep{Turner2008,Bertolami2002,Tajmar2004,Bertolami2006,Sankaran2004}.

 The four propulsion systems considered are the: \begin{enumerate} \item Common Extensible Cryogenic Engine (CECE) -- representing the classical chemical propulsion; \item Nuclear Engine for Rocket Vehicle Application (NERVA) II -- assumed to be representative of nuclear thermal propulsion technology; \item Radio Frequency Ion Technology (RIT) XT -- assumed to be representative of modern electric propulsion technology; \item Pure Electro-Magnetic Thrust (PEMT) -- an advanced concept propulsion concept. \end{enumerate}